linode/docs/docs/applications/containers/beginners-guide-to-kubernetes/index.md

 ### Jobs

-A *Job* is a controller that manages a Pod that is created for a single, or set, of task.
+A *Job* is a controller that manages a Pod that is created for a single, or set, of tasks.
 This is handy if you need to create a Pod that performs a single function, or calculates a value.
 The deletion of the Job will delete the Pod.

 Below is an example of a Job that simply prints "Hello World!" and ends: